oemof/tespy/doc/using_tespy/networks.rst

 TESPy networks
 ==============

-The tespy.networks.network class handles preprocessing, solving and postprocessing.
+The network class handles preprocessing, solving and postprocessing.
 We will walk you through all the important steps.

 Setup
 -----